 GODIVA OR GHIRARDELLI — THE TASTE TEST TALLY

-- Godiva’s 50% Cacao Dark Chocolate Bar, blended with sea salt harvested in Guerande, France (known for its pure sea salt): Smells good.
-Begins to melt in my hand almost immediately.
-I pop it in my mouth and it starts to dissolve.
-It’s creamy and rich.
-The flavor comes alive, with the occasional sparkle of sea salt.
-Definitely my favorite.
-The dark chocolate is complex and deep without any harsh bitterness.
+Godiva’s Signature Sea Salt Dark Chocolate Mini Bars contain crystals harvested in Guerande, France (known for its pure sea salt).
+It smells good.
+The bar begins to melt in my hand almost immediately.
+I pop it into my mouth and it starts to dissolve.
+The texture is creamy and rich.
+The flavor comes alive with the occasional sparkle of sea salt.

 HONORABLE MENTION